-The Department of Archaeology at the University of Sheffield has a long tradition of teaching and research in zooarchaeology.
-It also houses an important reference collection consisting of more than two thousand specimens.
-The zooarchaeology reference collection is an integral part of the Department of Archaeology.
-The Department has trained many currently active and distinguished zooarchaeologists.
+The Department of Archaeology has a long tradition of teaching and research in zooarchaeology.
+It also houses an important reference collection consisting of more than 2000 specimens.
+The collection is an integral part of the Department.

 Both the research and teaching collections are focused on completeness and ease of use rather than display.
 The research collection includes complete and partial skeletons of modern animals, which are used as an aid to the identification of archaeological material, as well as for research purposes.

 The collection includes a wide variety of specimens of mammals, birds, reptiles, amphibians and fishes that live or had once lived in Europe, as well as a more limited range of specimens from other parts of the world.
 About 30% of our more than 2000 specimens are sexed and aged, which helps with a more detailed identification of archaeological material and also provides the opportunity to use the collection as a research tool to address questions of morphological variability.

 Special collections of mammal isolated teeth, mammal and bird postcranial bones, and fish bones have been organised by body part and kept in special cabinets.
 The bird index collection is organized by anatomical element, with each element divided into four size groups, each of them kept in a different cabinet.
 The bird collection, so arranged, is not only of great use for the identification of archaeological specimens but it also provides students with a prompt overview of the morphological variability in different bird orders and families.
 The fish index collection is arranged in a similar manner, only without size grouping but with colour-coding for families, to help in navigating the great taxonomical diversity of this group.

-A database of the collection is available to download from the link on the right.
-For each specimen, information about species, breed, provenance, age, sex and other details are available.
+A database of the collection is available to download here.
+For each specimen, information about species, breed, provenance, age, sex and other details are included, whenever available.